glacierSid/glacierSid.github.io/_portfolio/0011_all_projects.md

+---
+title: "List of projects"
-Here is a list of projects that I have worked on with some of them shown in more details in the links below:
+excerpt: "Here is a list of projects that I have worked on with some of them shown in more details in the links below:"
+collection: portfolio
+---

 ### Segment Anything in Glaciology: An initial study implementing the Segment Anything Model (SAM)
 Shankar, S., Stearns, L. A., & Veen, C. J. van der.
 (2023).
 Segment Anything in Glaciology: An initial study implementing